-MCPs are responsible for ensuring their Subcontractors and Network Providers comply with all applicable state and federal laws and regulations, Contract requirements, and other DHCS guidance, including APLs and Policy Letters.8 These requirements must be communicated by each MCP to all its Subcontractors and Network Providers.
+MCPs are responsible for ensuring that their Subcontractors and Network Providers comply with all applicable state and federal laws and regulations, Contract requirements, and other DHCS guidance, including APLs and Policy Letters.
+14 These requirements must be communicated by each MCP to all Subcontractors and Network Providers.
+DHCS may impose Corrective Action Plans (CAPs), as well as administrative and/or monetary sanctions for non-compliance.
+For additional information regarding administrative and monetary sanctions, see APL 23-012, and any subsequent iterations on this topic.
+Any failure to meet the requirements of this APL may result in a CAP and subsequent sanctions.

-If you have any questions regarding the requirements of this APL, please contact your MCOD contract manager.
+If you have any questions regarding this APL, please contact your MCOD Contract Manager.